airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 ## Edit stream configuration

-1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click **Connections** and then click a connection in the list you want to change.
+1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click **Connections** in the navigation bar and then click a connection in the list you want to change.

     The **Connection** page displays.